NetSPI/PowerUpSQL/README.md

 It was designed with six objectives in mind:
 * Scalability: Auto-discovery of sql server instances, pipeline support, and multi-threading on core functions is supported so commands can be executed against many SQL Servers quickly.
-* Portability: Default .net libraries are used, and there are no dependancies on smo library or sqlps so commands can be run without having to install SQL Server.
+* Portability: Default .net libraries are used and there are no dependancies on SQLPS or the SMO libraries.
 Also, functions are designed so they can run independantly.
 * Flexibility: Most of the PowerUpSQL functions support the PowerShell pipeline so they can be used together, and with other scripts.
 * Easy Server Discovery: Blindly identify local, domain, and non-domain SQL Server instances on scale using discovery functions.
 * Easy Server Auditing: Invoke-SQLAuudit audits for common high impact vulnerabilities and weak configurations.